sfbuysse/SW_IT_PopDiffPlasticity/01_CleanData.md

 CleanData_2021$Notes <- NULL
 CleanData_2021$Notes2 <- NULL

-# add zeros to TotFruit so it is a better measure of fitness and includes the plants that died.Keep NA if is a missing value only (plants root harvested or missed).
+# add zeros to TotFruit so it is a better measure of fitness and includes the plants that died.
+Keep NA if is a missing value only (plants root harvested or missed).
 Way of doing this is that if it is an NA in harvest date, make a 0 for fruit columns
 CleanData_2021$TotFruit[is.na(CleanData_2021$Harvest.Date)] <- 0
 CleanData_2021$IJ_FruitCount[is.na(CleanData_2021$Harvest.Date)] <- 0
 CleanData_2021$FruitCount_BL[is.na(CleanData_2021$Harvest.Date)] <- 0